jgrecoarroyo/learningvim/README.md

 2. To **undo all** the changes **on a line**, type:   `U  (capital U)`
 3. To **undo the undo's**, type:  `<CTRL-R>`

-## Lesson 6  - PUT, REPLACE and CHANGE
+## Lesson 6  - Put, Replace and Change

 1. **PUT** operator: press `p` (inserts line deleted with `dd`)
 2. **REPLACE** operator: press `r`  and then the character you want to have there.